fajartd02/panen-sampah/backend/README.md

 You can see it in tutorial main project

 # Techstack
+- Node JS
+- Express JS
+- MySQL
+- mysql2
+- sequelize
+- jsonwebtoken
-- Node.js
+- dotenv
-- React.js
+- bcrypt
-- Typescript
+- cookie-parser
-- React hook
+- cors
 - Axios
-- Axios interceptors
-- Router DOM
-- Bulma CSS
-- Bootstrap
 - jwt-decode
-- jsonwebtoken